goszpeti/conan_explorer/README.md

 # <img src="https://raw.githubusercontent.com/goszpeti/conan_app_launcher/master/doc/screenshot_pkg_explorer.png" width="1024">

-Features:
+**Main Features**
+- compatible with a wide range of conan versions (from 1.24 onwards)
+- integrated console for information an packages and config file
+- installable with pip

+App Grid:
 - configurable layout (tabs and applications) in the GUI
 - can also open files with their associated default program
 - installs all referenced packages automatically
 - automatic conan settings resolution for your platform

-- compatible with a wide range of conan versions (from 1.24 onwards)
+Local Package Explorer:
-- local package explorer for browsing through installed packages
+- view for browsing through installed packages
-- integrated console for information an packages and config file
-- installable with pip
+- supports copy/paste on file, open in file explorer, copy reference, etc. functions which are often needed in daily Conan Workflow

 ## How to install?